Ahsan Khan: Actor

-He received acclaim for his role in the 2016 drama Udaari.
+He received acclaim for his role in the 2016 drama Udaari, portraying the negative role of a child abuser and sexual predator.

 In 2017, he starred in the romantic-comedy film Chupan Chupai opposite Neelam Muneer.
 The film was a commercial success.
 His performance in the film earned him a nomination for Lux Style Award for Best Film Actor.

 In 2019, he played a pivotal role in the acclaimed television series Alif.
 That same year, he played the eponymous character in comedy series Shahrukh Ki Saliyan, opposite Ramsha Khan.

 Producer

-Since 2016, he has also turned to production, with the socially relevant series Dukh Sukh, being "tired of the same old 'saas bahu' dramas", and as of 2018, has produced more than twenty works for television.
+Since 2016, he has also turned to production, with the socially relevant series Dukh Sukh, being "tired of the same old 'saas bahu' dramas", and as of 2018, had produced more than twenty works for television.

 Host

-He hosted a quiz show, Hayya Allal Falah on Hum TV in 2011, during Ramadan.
+He hosted a quiz show, Hayya Allal Falah, on Hum TV in 2011, during Ramadan.

+Musician

+In 2013, Khan ventured into singing when he performed the title song for the television drama series Khoya Khoya Chand.
+He was encouraged by the drama's director, Fahim Burney, after being heard humming on set, and was subsequently offered the opportunity to sing the soundtrack.
+The song, a romantic duet, was recorded alongside singer Dua Malik and received a positive response following the drama's release.

+In 2021, he performed the Punjabi song "Torr" for the first season of the music television series Kashmir Beats.
+The song featured Khan as the lead vocalist alongside Bismah Abdullah and formed part of the show's concept of highlighting contemporary Punjabi music through high-production studio performances.